Looking for your next cycling jersey?

 Velocio Radiator Mesh Jersey

 The folks at Velocio actually designed this jersey for the hottest of days when you need to tackle those mid-summer climbs.
 The Delta fabric it uses cools you down like a radiator.
-And the recycled fabric that’s used on the sleeve sand back is not only lightweight, but also features UPF30 sun protection.
+And the recycled fabric used on the sleeve and back is not only lightweight but also features UPF30 sun protection.

 For a tight-fitting second skin, many cyclists have agreed the fit of the jersey is quite comfortable.

 Le Col Pro Air Nexus Jersey